Dollar falls in Baghdad and Erbil markets - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar closed Sunday's trading lower in Iraq, hovering around 152,000 dinars per 100 dollars.
+The US dollar closed Wednesday’s trading lower in Iraq, hovering around 153,000 dinars per 100 dollars.